-Bill Pentelovitch is a business trial lawyer with more than 40 years of experience and hundreds of jury and bench trials as well as dozens of appeals in state and federal courts to his credit.
-He has also tried dozens of arbitrations.
-He practices nationally in the areas of non-compete, trade secret and unfair competition litigation, intellectual property licensing and royalty disputes, and is a leading authority in Minnesota in the area of ownership and governance disputes in corporations and partnerships.
-His wide-ranging trial practice encompasses virtually every type of dispute in which businesses can become embroiled, with a particular emphasis in the areas of non-compete, trade secrets, unfair competition, intellectual property licensing and royalty disputes, antitrust, securities, and financial services.
+Bill Pentelovitch is a business trial lawyer with more than 43 years of experience and hundreds of jury, bench, and arbitration trials, as well as dozens of appeals in state and federal courts, to his credit.
+For three decades he has practiced nationally in the areas of non-compete, trade secret and unfair competition litigation, and intellectual property licensing and royalty disputes.
+In addition, Bill is a leading trial lawyer in Minnesota in the area of ownership and governance disputes in closely-held corporations, limited liability companies, and partnerships.
+His wide-ranging trial practice over the past four decades has encompassed virtually every type of dispute in which businesses can become embroiled, representing a wide variety of financial institutions, medical device and pharmaceutical companies, manufacturing companies, real estate and construction companies, and professional service firms in breach of contract, business tort, and statutory liability cases.

-Bill has also handled a number of unusual matters, including representation of protesters at the 2008 Republican National Convention in negotiating with civic authorities to protect their rights to freedom of speech and assembly.
-He represented U.S. Senator Al Franken in three appearances before the Minnesota Supreme Court during the canvass of the contested 2008 senatorial election.
 Bill also had the unusual opportunity to be involved in litigation to resolve legal questions which had been raised concerning the issuance of bonds to build the Hubert H. Humphrey Metrodome in 1979, and then again 35 years later to resolve similar questions which had been raised concerning issuance of bonds for the Metrodome's replacement, the new stadium for the Minnesota Vikings.
 In 1979 Bill represented the Minnesota Vikings, and in 2014 he represented the City of Minneapolis.
 In each case Bill prevailed; in 1979 before the district court and Minnesota Supreme Court, and in 2014 before the Minnesota Court of Appeals.
+Bill also represented Hennepin County in an action brought by bondholders challenging the redemption and refinancing of bonds issued to construct a refuse-to-energy facility.
+At various times in his career Bill has represented not only the Vikings, but the National Football League, the National Hockey League, and the Minnesota Timberwolves.

 Bill's successes as a trial lawyer and appellate advocate have been recognized by many organizations.
 He is a Fellow of the International Academy of Trial Lawyers, which holds itself out as being comprised of the 600 best trial lawyers in the world.
 Since 2003, he has been continuously ranked as one of the Top 100 Minnesota Super Lawyers®; and in 2011 he was ranked as one of the Top 10 Minnesota Super Lawyers®.
 Chambers USA has ranked Bill as one of the top ten commercial trial lawyers in Minnesota since 2003, and he has been listed in The Best Lawyers in America® since 1995.
 Since 1988, Bill has been board certified as a civil trial specialist pursuant to the Rules of the Minnesota Supreme Court by the Minnesota State Bar Association; and he has also been board certified as a civil trial advocate by the National Board of Trial Advocacy.
 Bill has held an AV® rating from Martindale-Hubbell for more than 30 years and currently holds an AV® Preeminent™ rating.

 Bill has tried dozens of cases involving disputes representing business entities, majority owners, and minority owners.
-In a seminal case twenty-five years ago, Bill won the first major shareholder oppression case under the revised Minnesota Business Corporation Act, recovering over $33 million for his clients.
+In a seminal case thirty years ago, Bill won the first major shareholder oppression case under the revised Minnesota Business Corporation Act, recovering over $33 million for his clients.
 In 2005, Bill's advocacy resulted in a court ordering that his client who had been forced out of a small business be paid nearly $300 million for his interest.
 In 2008, he led a trial team that obtained a judgment of nearly $60 million for limited partners in a dispute with general partners and trustees in a complex series of trusts and limited partnerships in a western state.
 In 2009, Bill successfully defended the world's largest granite quarrier and fabricator in a lawsuit brought against it by minority shareholders.
+Most recently, Bill successfully represented a professional services firm in a dispute with a retired partner that resulted in forfeiture of retirement benefits valued at in excess of $10 million.

 In the areas of non-competes and trade secrets, Bill regularly tries temporary injunction trials and trials on the merits throughout the country enforcing his clients' non-compete agreements.
-In the past few years he has successfully defended three different misappropriation of trade secret cases; in each case the plaintiff sought to recover $100 million or more, and in each case the plaintiff recovered nothing.
+In the past decade he has successfully defended three different misappropriation of trade secret cases; in each case the plaintiff sought to recover $100 million or more, and in each case the plaintiff recovered nothing.
+One case was won before a three arbitrator panel, another before a judge sitting without a jury, and the third before a jury.

-Recently Bill led a team which obtained a decision from the Delaware Court of Chancery which expanded the range of fiduciary duties of parent corporations.
-And in early 2010 he negotiated a $56 million settlement of a breach of fiduciary claim which creditors of a bankrupt corporation brought against its former chief financial officer.
+Bill also led a Maslon team that obtained a decision from the Delaware Court of Chancery which expanded the range of fiduciary duties of parent corporations.
+He also negotiated a $56 million settlement of a breach of fiduciary claim on behalf of creditors of a bankrupt corporation in an action brought against its former chief financial officer.

 Beyond business litigation, in 2012 Bill represented the League of Women Voters, Common Cause, and other civic organizations and individuals in appearances before the Minnesota Supreme Court challenging ballot questions for proposed amendments to the Minnesota Constitution which were ultimately defeated by voters.
 In 2008, Bill represented now U.S. Senator Al Franken in three separate cases before the Minnesota Supreme Court in connection with the canvas of the 2008 election.
 He also represented Planned Parenthood of Minnesota in the trial and appeals of its successful challenge to a Minnesota statute severely restricting the rights of minors to obtain abortions, which was ultimately resolved favorably by the U.S. Supreme Court.